Delivery Challan under GST

 - Supplying goods on approval basis

-- To transport goods for job work
+- To transport job work goods such as machinery, dices etc.

 - The number of goods cannot be determined at the time of dispatch (e.g. Liquid gas)